vasudeva8/htslib/samples/README.md

   and other as bam.
 A pool of 4 threads is created and shared for both read and write.

-### More Information

-More detailed documentation is available in the [DEMO.md][DEMO] with worked examples per demonstration tool.

-[Split_t3][Split_t3]
+[Qtask_thread][Qtask_thread]
   This application shocases the use of mulitple queues, scheduling of different tasks and getting results in orderered and unordered fashion.
 It saves the read1 and read2 as separate files in given directory, one as sam and other as bam.
 The samfile/read1 can have unordered data and bamfile/read2 will have ordered data.

+### More Information

+More detailed documentation is available in the [DEMO.md][DEMO] with worked examples per demonstration tool.

 [Flags]: flags_demo.c